robotology/yarp/doc/release/master.md

 #### FakePythonSpeechTranscription

 * Added new device `FakePythonSpeechTranscription`.
 The device is also an example which demonstrates the encapsulation of python code inside a c++ device implementing a Yarp interface.

+#### multipleanalogsensorsclient

+* Always establish the `rpc` connection with the `tcp` carrier, instead of using the `carrier` option as done in YARP <= 3.9 .

 ### GUIs